South Coast Walks & Historical Sites

 The hotel prides itself in its 17 Individually styled en-suite bedrooms, a comfy lounge and peaceful garden.
 All rooms are individually styled, with varying views, but all just as beautiful.
 Bedrooms have a TV and tea/coffee making facilities.

-Please note the hotel only has one pure single room at no supplement.
-The remaining singles are Double Rooms for Sole Use.
-Please note that bedrooms are on various levels on the hotel and there is no lift in the hotel, however should you require help with your bags, please ask hotel staff for assistance.
+Please also note that bedrooms are on various levels and there is no lift in the hotel, however should you require help with your bags, please ask hotel staff for assistance.

 Trip Information